Angela Bassett

 Angela Evelyn Bassett (born August 16, 1958) is an American actress.
-Known for her work in film and television since the late 1980s, she has received various accolades, including a Screen Actors Guild Award, sixteen NAACP Image Awards, and two Golden Globe Awards, in addition to nominations for two Academy Awards, seven Primetime Emmy Awards, and two Daytime Emmy Awards.
-Time named her among its 2023 honorees for Women of the Year.
+Known for her work in film and television since the 1980s, she has received various accolades, including an Emmy Award and two Golden Globe Awards, as well as nominations for two Academy Awards.
+In 2023, Time magazine named her one of the 100 most influential people in the world, and she received an Academy Honorary Award.